wasimawa/rapilaravel/README.md

 ## About Author motive

-This is repository is for self-learning and not intended for any harmful purpose OR for commercial purpose.
+This repository is for self-learning and not intended for any harmful purpose OR for commercial purpose.